tangowhisky37/CoderDojo/Pages/Hacking-Making-Tracks.md

 Parents are requested to check with the team to confirm which course is being offered.
 Based on availability of volunteers we’ll consider offering additional courses

-Access to all the course content at CoderDojo Altona North is offered through our Learning Management System i.e. Schoology.
+Access to all the course content at CoderDojo Altona North is offered through our Learning Management System i.e. [KidzCanCode LMS](https://learning.kidzcancode.com).
 We use the Learning Management system to give you access to the tutorials and also track your childs progress through the term.

 To attend the sessions please see the “Howto Book A Seat” section below.
 Our sessions are wait-listed and parents are required to request an enrollment using the “Register Interest” form link provided.
 Only once your enrollment is confirmed are you able to book a ticket through Eventbrite (ticket booking and administration).
 Enrollments are confirmed at the start of the term and is offered on first come first served basis.
 Drop us a note at dojo@hack2.live if you have any questions.